 Mrs. Dalton Quotes in Native Son

-The Native Son quotes below are all either spoken by Mrs. Dalton or refer to Mrs. Dalton .
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Harper Perennial edition of Native Son published in 1993.).
+The Native Son quotes below are all either spoken by Mrs. Dalton or refer to Mrs. Dalton.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Harper Perennial edition of Native Son published in 1993.).

 Book 2 Quotes

 Listen, I just felt around in Mary’s room.
 Something’s wrong.
 She didn’t finish packing her trunk.
 At least half of her things are still there.
 She said she was planning to go to some dances in Detroit and she didn’t take the new things she bought.

 The timeline below shows where the character Mrs. Dalton appears in Native Son.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...to sit and make himself comfortable, but Bigger is nervous around Henry, calling him “Mr. Dalton, sir”; Bigger’s nervousness, additionally, frustrates Bigger, as he is not sure why he is so... (full context)

 ...only following orders the previous night, the first night of his new job at the Daltons’ house.
 Henry seems convinced by Bigger’s innocence—by the idea that Bigger is as scared of... (full context)